 Of all the DNA testing companies, FamilyTreeDNA does not score very strong marks from its users.
 In fact, both 23andMe and AncestryDNA score much higher marks for their genealogical services.
 Though FTDNA has several European ethnicities, it seems their reference populations are lacking for people that have family members from other parts of the world (such as Native American, Asian, or African).
 The FamilyTreeDNA website is also not nearly as well-developed as 23andMe’s site, and these testing kits cannot show you migration patterns or a migration map based on your genetic matches like you can find on Ancestry.com.

-FamilyTreeDNA has also worked with law enforcement to help solve cold cases and violent crimes.
-Using DNA from the crime scene, the company can help law enforcement find matches, and bring criminals to justice.
+FamilyTreeDNA has also worked with law enforcement and the FBI to help solve cold cases and violent crimes.
+Using DNA from the crime scene, the company can help law enforcement find autosomal test matches, and bring criminals to justice.

-The standard autosomal DNA test for ancestry, the Family Ancestry Test, is typically $79.
+The standard autosomal DNA kit for ancestry, the Family Ancestry Test, is typically $79.
 The company also offers 1 mtDNA test and 3 different Y-chromosome tests.
 For the mtDNA test, the company will fully sequence your mitochondrial DNA for only $159.
 The Y-DNA tests have levels varying from $119 - $449, the top-level allowing you a nearly full sequencing of your Y-chromosome as well as a report detailing many aspects of your paternal ancestry, such as DNA matches to surnames related to you.
 So, for the entire genome it would cost

 While FamilyTreeDNA is not in the business of testing for health or lifestyle traits, they do allow you to download your sequenced DNA.
 While they only test for genetic genealogy, they also inadvertently collect extra information within your genetic data.
 The raw DNA data file can be uploaded to any of the following companies, allowing you access to a much greater wealth of information.
 Some of the following companies allow you to upload raw DNA data for free and can offer a wide variety of insights that FamilyTreeDNA does not cover in their reports.
 Check them out!